st3v3nhunt/dotfiles/README.md

 ## .gitconfig.local

-There are several reasons why it is a good idea to have a file with git config in that doesn't get checked into the repo.
+There are several reasons why it is a good idea to have a file with git config in that doesn't get checked into the repository.
 It can contain secret information such as passwords and it can also contain differences due to the OS.
-The latter is the specific use case with this repo. `credential.helper` should be added to a file called `.gitconfig.local` that is stored in the home dir.
+The latter is the specific use case with this repository.
+`credential.helper` should be added to a file called `.gitconfig.local` that is stored in the home dir.
 Add the config as follows.
-For macOS -
-`git config --file ~/.gitconfig.local credential.helper "osxkeychain"`
-and for WSL -
+For macOS - `git config --file ~/.gitconfig.local credential.helper "osxkeychain"` and for WSL -
 `git config --file ~/.gitconfig.local credential.helper "/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"`.